 Have you been thinking about starting a dropshipping business?
 You’re not the only one!
-Dropshipping is all the rage right now, and – with online sales generating $4.206 trillion globally – it’s no wonder that around 27% of online retailers have channeled their entrepreneurial spirit in this direction.
+Dropshipping is all the rage right now, and – with global online sales expected to generate $5.5 trillion in 2022 – it’s no wonder that around 27% of online retailers have channeled their entrepreneurial spirit in this direction.*

 Luckily, setting up a dropshipping business is so easy, you can get your website up and running in no time, especially when you use a well-respected platform like Wix.
 But even the simplest of tasks can be daunting when you’re just starting out.

 Thankfully, we’re here to lend a helping hand.
 Below, we’ll draw on our expert knowledge and experience to guide you through setting up your dropshipping business on Wix in just seven simple steps.